Sharjeel-Khan/cs7641-project-group11/README.md

 [4] A. Ajiboye and al., “Anomaly Detection in Dataset for Improved Model Accuracy Using DBSCAN Clustering Algorithm,” African Journal of Computing and ICTs, vol. 8, pp. 39–46, 2015.

+[5] Melchior, P. and Goulding, A. D. (2018) Filling the gaps: Gaussian mixture models from noisy, truncated or incomplete samples.
+Astronomy and Computing, 25, 183–194.

-[5] Ben Aisen.
+[6] Ben Aisen.
 "A Comparison of Multiclass SVM Methods", Dec 15, 2006. https://courses.media.mit.edu/2006fall/mas622j/Projects/aisen-project/